December Book Discussion at the CCBC

 We welcome any interested adults to our CCBC book discussions.
 Please do read at least one or two books on the list if you plan to attend.
 If you have questions or would like more information, please call 608-263-3720.

-You may read these books at the CCBC or check them out overnight (after 3 p.m., to be returned by 9:30 the following day).
+You may read these books at the CCBC or check them out overnight (after 3 p.m., to be returned by 30 minutes after opening the following day).
 CCBC Public Service Hours

 Many of these titles may also be available at or through public libraries in Madison and surrounding communities.